When you’re choosing which of London’s cinemas to visit, you’re going to want to look at the big picture.

 Best for: a touch of history

-Opened in 1912, it’s one of the oldest cinemas in the UK, built when cinema first became a thing.
+Open since 1912, The Phoenix is one of the oldest cinemas in London.
 It’s also loved for being independent which, despite recent money troubles, it’s proudly managed to remain.
-Admittedly the lobby and cafe could probably do with a touch of modernising, although, the stripped-back, mismatched thing they have going on definitely has it’s own sort of charm.
-Either way the single screen is beautiful – art-deco in style with red seats and a thick gold curtain – screening mostly arthouse and independent films.
+Admittedly the lobby and cafe could probably do with a touch of modernising, but the stripped-back, mismatched thing they have going on definitely has its own sort of charm.
+Either way the single screen is beautiful – art-deco in style with red seats and a thick gold curtain – showing mostly arthouse and independent films.

 Barbican Cinema | Barbican

 As well as two art galleries, two theatres, a concert hall and a tropical conservatory, The Barbican offers a three-screen cinema, one of which holds a mighty 280 seats.
-As well as most of the mainstream stuff, they’re notably good at programming interesting festival screenings, as well as some older stuff, usually tied in with everything else that’s happening elsewhere in the space.
+As well as most of the mainstream stuff, they’re notably good at programming interesting festival screenings, as well as some older stuff, documentaries and foreign language films, often accompanied by Q&As.

 Hackney Picturehouse | Hackney